 Best business book I’ve read recently: “Shoe Dog” by Phil Knight.
 It is marketed as a memoir, but if you’re interested in entrepreneurship, check it out.

-- Knight was 24 when he founded Blue Ribbon Sports.
+- Phil was 24 when he founded Blue Ribbon Sports.

 - He continued to work full-time as an Accountant during the first few years of the company, paying others but relying on his salary to help pay bills and fund the business.